 My dog was barking at my cat earlier today, and although the cat was responding with his best impression, it was clear they weren’t speaking the same language.
-However, the dog knew that the cat was not in the mood to play, so this got me wondering how animals communicate other than just using sound.
+However, the dog knew that the cat was not in the mood to play, so I wondered how animals communicate other than just using sound.
 By swishing his tail from side to side, the dog knew that the cat was not to be messed with.

 There are four ways that animals communicate: Visually, such as the in the tail of a dog or cat, through sound, through tactile communication, including licking, nuzzling, and nibbling, and using chemicals such as pheromones.

 Humans have perhaps the most complex form of sound communication of any species.
-According to the Global Language Monitor, the English language is comprised of over 1 million distinct words.
+According to the Global Language Monitor, English comprises over 1 million different words.
 Speech is a form of sound communication, but we can also communicate using visual and tactile behaviors such as sign language, waving, or shaking hands.
-Other animal species cannot use speech like us, but they do have some fantastic ways of communicating.
+Other animal species cannot use speech like us, but they have some fantastic ways of communicating.

 Why Communication Is Important

-Before we dive into the weird and wonderful world of animal communication, we should first understand why communication is important for animals.
+Before we dive into the weird and wonderful world of animal communication, we should first understand why communication is essential for animals.

 Without any form of communication, animals cannot infer how they are feeling, what they want, or even if there is danger nearby.
 The simplest forms of communication allow animals to alert potential threats or warn other animals away from their territory.

 Communication is also key to successful courtship and reproduction.
 A male cannot successfully attract a female without a way to communicate his strengths.
 A mother cannot bond with or rear her young without some form of communicative sound or behavior.

 Even chemical or scent communication can make the difference between confusion and safety.
 Animals can use pheromones to defend themselves or to attract a mate.

 When it comes to continuity across species, visual and sound communication are the most common but not necessarily used in the same way.